grisu/gricli/src/main/resources/help/globals/application.md

 Global: application

-This is the application used by the job.
+The is the application used by the job.

 To set the application use the 'set' command.
 To see a list of available applications use the 'print applications' command.
 To see the currently set application for a job use the command 'print global application'.